secondbitcoin/secondbitcoin/README.md

 - **Bitcoin Core**: This project is built upon the foundational work of the Bitcoin Core development team
 - **Open Source Community**: Thanks to all contributors who make blockchain development possible

-## ⚠️ Important Disclaimer

-**CRITICAL WARNING**:

-- **This is NOT Bitcoin**: SecondBitcoin is a completely separate blockchain network and is NOT the official Bitcoin (BTC)
-- **Do NOT transfer BTC**: Never send Bitcoin (BTC) to SecondBitcoin addresses - your funds will be **permanently lost**
-- **Do NOT transfer to BTC**: Never attempt to send SecondBitcoin coins to Bitcoin addresses - your funds will be **permanently lost**
-- **Different Networks**: These are entirely separate blockchain networks with no interoperability

-**Alpha Test Phase**: This blockchain/software is currently in Alpha Test stage.
-Use at your own risk.

-**Additional Warnings**:
-- This is experimental software provided for educational and research purposes only
-- Use at your own risk - no warranties or guarantees are provided
-- Do not use this software in production environments without thorough testing

-**By using this software, you acknowledge that you understand these risks and accept full responsibility for any losses that may occur.**

 **Below is the original README file from Bitcoin Core, preserved for reference.**